ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 Morello alpha
 -------------
 This document is an alpha proposal for Morello extensions to ELF for AArch64.
-Feedback welcome through your normal channels.

 Abstract
 --------